-Listed and depicted below are the average number of operating onshore rigs in the U.S. and in Canada per quarter since the second quarter of 2020, as provided by Baker Hughes Company ("Baker Hughes").
+Listed and depicted below are the average number of operating onshore rigs in the U.S. and in Canada per quarter since the third quarter of 2020, as provided by Baker Hughes Company ("Baker Hughes").
 The quarterly changes in the Canadian land rig count can be partially attributed to seasonality of activity in that market:

 Over the past several years, North American E&P companies have been able to reduce their cost structures and have also utilized technologies, including ours, to increase efficiency and improve well performance.
-The rig count in the U.S. began to decline in 2019 and the decline accelerated in 2020 before bottoming in the third quarter and increasing during the fourth quarter of 2020.
-During the first half of 2021, the average U.S. rig count continued to increase to 437, which is an increase of 47% from 297 in the fourth quarter of 2020 and was 16% higher than the second quarter of 2020.
-The average land rig count in Canada for the second quarter of 2021 was 209% higher than in the same period in 2020.
+Both the rig count and completion activity in the U.S. began to decline in 2019 and the decline accelerated in 2020 before bottoming in the third quarter and increasing during the fourth quarter of 2020.
+During the first three quarters of 2021, the average U.S. land rig count continued to increase to an average of 484 during the third quarter of 2021, which was 101% higher than the third quarter of 2020.
+The average land rig count in Canada for the third quarter of 2021 was 228% higher than in the same period in 2020.
 The U.S. and Canadian rig counts are expected to be higher than historically low prior year levels for the remainder of 2021.

 A substantial portion of our business is subject to quarterly variability.
 In Canada, we typically experience higher activity levels in the first quarter of each year, as our customers take advantage of the winter freeze to gain access to remote drilling and production areas.
 In the past, our revenue in Canada has declined during the second quarter due to warming weather conditions that result in thawing, softer ground, difficulty accessing drill sites and road bans that curtail drilling and completion activity.
 Access to well sites typically improves throughout the third and fourth quarters in Canada, leading to activity levels that are higher than in the second quarter, but lower than activity in the first quarter.
 Our business can also be impacted by a reduction in customer activity during the winter holidays in late December and early January.
-In recent years, many customers in the U.S. exhausted their capital budgets prior to the end of the year, leading to reductions in drilling and completion activity during the fourth quarter.
+In prior years, many customers in the U.S. exhausted their capital budgets prior to the end of the year, leading to reductions in drilling and completion activity during the fourth quarter.